Jupi007/prestashop-webservice-bundle/README.md

 }
 ```

-Once you have a `PrestashopWebservice` or `PrestashopWebserviceExtra` instance, you can use it just like the normal corresponding library.
+Once you have a `PrestaShopWebservice` or `PrestaShopWebserviceExtra` instance, you can use it just like the normal corresponding library.

 See the official documentation for more informations: https://devdocs.prestashop.com/1.7/webservice/tutorials/prestashop-webservice-lib/